babel/babel-loader/README.md

 ### Exclude libraries that should not be transpiled

-`core-js` and `webpack/buildin` will cause errors if they are transplied by Babel.
+`core-js` and `webpack/buildin` will cause errors if they are transpiled by Babel.

 You will need to exclude them form `babel-loader`.